foxharp/vislock/README.md

 Installation
 ------------
-physlock is build using the commands:
+vislock is build using the commands:

     $ make
     # make install

 Please note, that the latter one requires root privileges.
-By default, physlock is installed using the prefix `/usr/local`, so the full path of the executable will be `/usr/local/bin/physlock`.
+By default, vislock is installed using the prefix `/usr/local`, so the full path of the executable will be `/usr/local/bin/vislock`.

 You can install it into a directory of your choice by overwriting the `PREFIX` macro in the second command:

     # make PREFIX="/your/dir" install

-Please also note, that the physlock executable will have root ownership and the setuid bit set.
+Please also note, that the vislock executable will have root ownership and the setuid bit set.

 All build-time specific settings are set in the file `config.h`.
 Please check